lajiduojiaji/IFCtoLBD/README.md

 https://github.com/jyrkioraskari/IFCtoLBD/releases

 * Desktop application: IFCtoLBD-Desktop Java 8
-* The special version for Java versions above 9: IFCtoLBD-Desktop Java 12

 These are runnable JAR files.
 If the Java installation is fine, the file can be run by clicking it.
 When converting large files, `run.bat` can be used.
 It is also faster since it allows the program to use more memory for the calculation.